 The defendant motor vehicle driver struck the plaintiff’s motor vehicle in the rear while stopped at a traffic light in Westchester County, New York.
 The defendant claimed brake failure.
-BBNR made a motion asking the court to determine that the defendant was at fault as a matter of law.
+BBNR car accident injury lawyers made a motion asking the court to determine that the defendant was at fault as a matter of law.
 The judge granted our motion and the only issue left for a jury to decide was how much money to award.
 The case settled shortly after winning this decision.

 DOROTHY OGLESBY v.
 KATHERINE IZAGUIRRE and TEOBALDO IZAGUIREE

 Supreme Court, County of Westchester, Index No. 3466/11

 This action arises out of a vehicle collision that occurred on August 21, 2009, at about 4:20PM, when the vehicle operated by plaintiff was struck in the rear by the vehicle operated by defendant Katherine Izaguirre and owned by defendant Teobaldo Izaguirre.
 In her affidavit in support of this motion for partial summary judgment, plaintiff states that at the time of the incident she was stopped in traffic for a red light when her car was struck in the rear.
 She states that she was fully stopped for over 30 seconds before she was struck.
 She further states that she did not hear sound of brakes, horns or screeching tires.

 Plaintiff submits the Police Accident Report in support of her motion..
 In the report, the officer who responded to the scene writes that defendant Katherine Izaguirre stated that her brakes did not work which caused her to rear end plaintiff’s car.
 The officer also states that plaintiff’s car was stopped in traffic.